yinwang0/pysonar2/README.md

 ### Development

-If you hope to improve certain things in PySonar2, please contact me first.
+If you hope to contribute to PySonar2, please contact me first before making big changes.

 For development, you can run the unit tests.
 PySonar2 has a test framework.
 You can run the tests using this command line after a successful build.

-    java -classpath target/pysonar-<version>.jar org.yinwang.pysonar.Test tests
+    mvn test

-If you modified the code, to generate new expected test results, please run this command line (adding `-exp` to the command):
+If you modified the code or tests, you need to generate new expected results.
+Run this command line:

-    java -classpath target/pysonar-<version>.jar org.yinwang.pysonar.Test tests -exp
+    java -classpath target/pysonar-<version>.jar org.yinwang.pysonar.TestInference -generate tests

 To write new tests, you just need to write relevant Python files, put them into a directory named `test/testname.test` (directory name must end with ".test").
 Please look at the `tests` directory for examples.